-You can overcome these canter challenges when you understand how horses are trained and confidently cue your horse to move in the direction and at the speed you choose.
+You can overcome these canter challenges which will aid in maintaining the canter when you understand how horses are trained and confidently cue your horse to move in the direction and at the speed you choose.

 You shouldn’t have to tell your horse to keep going by constantly “pedaling,” or applying pressure with your legs.
 Your horse also shouldn’t speed up without a cue from you.

 Breaking gait (slowing down to a walk or trot from the canter) is disobedient behavior.
-Many times, though, the horse thinks that he is doing the right thing by stopping.
+Many times, though, the horse thinks that he is doing the right thing by stopping making it harder to maintain the canter.
 A horse may sense a rider is out of balance or think that a fearful tug on the reins is a cue to stop.

 However, a horse may also learn that he won’t be reprimanded for his disobedience if he does change gait at his own whim.
 It’s up to you, as the rider, to make sure you know when your horse is acting with disobedience and to make sure you aren’t interfering with your horse’s forward motion.